KayTrust/kaytrust.github.io/docs/Specs/Credential-Status-ERC721.md

   <dd>A string containing the hexadecimal NetworkId of the Ethereum network where the contract is deployed.
 In order to be able to check status, the verifier must have read access to a node running on that network.</dd>
 </dl>

 ## Token ID

 The token ID of a given Verifiable Credential is the SHA256 hash of the credential.

+## Status validity

+A verifier may decide to apply certain rules to consider whether an ERC721-enabled credential is valid.
+Some of the rules include:
+- Verify that the non-fungible token is still valid inside the smart contract, i.e. that it hasn't been destroyed.
+- Verify that current owner is a particular address of interest.
+- Verify that current owner is **not** a particular address of interest.

+Non-fungible tokens may be destroyed.
+A verifier may decide to consider

 ## Example use cases